sanskrit/raw_etexts_english/blogs/manasataramgini/2017-01-29_the-great-faceless-man.md

 +++
-title = "The great facelessxa0man"
+title = "The great faceless man"

 +++
 In the late Yajurvaidika upaniṣat, the Śvetāśvatara, which is the